macro187/testrunner/readme.md

 Lightweight, standalone, no external dependencies.

+Cross-platform, tested on Microsoft .NET Framework on Windows and Mono on Linux.

+Multi-process, runs test assemblies in their own isolated processes.

 Reflection-based, runs test assemblies built against any variant or version of the MSTest dll.

-Multi-process, runs test assemblies in their own isolated processes.

 Provides
 [System.Diagnostics.Trace](https://docs.microsoft.com/en-gb/dotnet/api/system.diagnostics.trace)